nestauk/metaflow_extensions/README.md

 1. Reading the [docstrings in the source](metaflow_extensions/plugins/pip_step_decorator.py)
 2. `from metaflow import pip; help(pip.args[0])` - Metaflow partially applies decorators which makes accessing docs a little harder.

+`@pip` executes the underlying `pip` commands from the flow directory to avoid inconsistent behaviour based on where a flow is executed from.

 ### "I want to install something on a Batch machine that isn't available via. pip or Conda but I don't want to build and maintain my own Docker image"

-The `project` environment has another trick up it's sleeve - preinstall scripts!
+The `preinstall` environment provided by this library enables you to do this!

+Enable it by adding `--environment preinstall` when you run a Metaflow (If using `conda` as well you will need to set the environment variable `METAFLOW_DEFAULT_ENVIRONMENT` to `preinstall`).

-Specifically named files in the flow directory (or at the project file level) are run in remote compute environments such as AWS Batch before the flow file begins executing:
+Specifically named files in the flow directory are run in remote compute environments such as AWS Batch before the flow file begins executing:

 - `preinstall.sh` - Will run regardless of flow and step
 - `preinstall-<flow name>.sh` - Will run for flow named `<flow name>`